From high-tech to Hollywood, ZA natives are making it big in America

 Residents of South Africa qualify for the US Department of State’s annual Diversity Visa (DV) Lottery, an initiative that grants 50,000 green cards for permanent residence status to winners and their families.
 The application is due each October, and winners are randomly selected in the spring of the following year.

 Private organizations such as Global USA Green Card (GUSGC) offer supplementary services to ensure that all Lottery application materials are correct and meet all standards and regulations.

 Emma Louise, GUSGC’s Head of Customer Services, notes that she is excited to see that in 2015 there’s a tremendous surge in applicants coming from South Africa, yet up to 80% of these applicants submit materials and information that are initially applied incorrectly.

-Thanks to GUSGC’s the rigorous screening and validation software and the efforts of its Immigration Experts, it is possible to correct the information and submit it properly.
+Thanks to GUSGC’s the rigorous screening and validation software and the efforts of its Immigration Consultants, it is possible to correct the information and submit it properly.

 Growing numbers of South Africans are applying for and winning green cards to the United States, in the hopes of personal and professional development and growth.
 It is expected that this trend will continue to flourish and become even more widespread.

 GUSGC offers trustworthy guidance and support to applicants of the US Diversity Visa (DV) Lottery program.
 The organization guarantees the successful submission of application materials, both on time and in full, and strive to make the immigration process as clear, simple, and streamlined as possible.
 The combination of advanced web application systems, user-friendly interfaces and highly trained 24/7 Immigration Consultants leads to a quick and streamlined process to ensure participation in the Green Card Lottery and hopefully fulfill the dreams of millions of individuals all over the world to live, work, study and even open a business in the United States of America.